usaid-cs/yesterday-i-learned/random.md

 1. It is not true that the embassy is a building outside the host country; [an embassy is the people inside the building, called a chancery](https://www.youtube.com/watch?v=SUsqnD9-42g), who cannot be persecuted for crimes committed in the host country.
 If the embassy commits a crime, what the host country can instead is *kick them out*.
 1. The top flood risk is sewer backup rather than natural flooding.
 1. The [Spirit](https://en.wikipedia.org/wiki/Spirit_%28rover%29) and [Opportunity](https://en.wikipedia.org/wiki/Opportunity_%28rover%29) rovers were twins.
 They landed on opposite sides of the planet.
 Spirit lasted 2208 sols, while Opportunity lasted 5352 sols.
 Interestingly, Spirit was MER-A (first) but MER-2 (second), whereas Opportunity was MER-B (second), yet also MER-1 (first).
 1. Dexter's ratings went from an average of 8.5 (season 1 to 7) to the final episode of [4.7](https://i.imgur.com/WUbuXx7.png).
+Game of Thrones' ratings went from an average of 9.1 (season 1 to 7) to the final episode of [4.5](https://www.nytimes.com/interactive/2019/05/17/upshot/game-of-thrones-imdb-ratings.html).
+(Same list: shows you should watch.
+Community, Friends, Parks and Rec, The Office, 30 Rock, Veep, Breaking Bad, Downton Abbey, Friday Night Lights, Six Feet Under, The Americans, The Shield)
 1. [Recycling doesn't work](https://thewalrus.ca/why-recycling-doesnt-work/).
 The New York times has published [one](https://www.nytimes.com/1996/06/30/magazine/recycling-is-garbage.html), [two](https://www.nytimes.com/2015/10/04/opinion/sunday/the-reign-of-recycling.html), [three](https://www.nytimes.com/2018/05/29/climate/recycling-landfills-plastic-papers.html), and [four](https://www.nytimes.com/2019/03/16/business/local-recycling-costs.html) articles about it, and I have read none of them.
 1. You want keyboards with more key ["rollovers"](https://steelseries.com/blog/choose-the-right-gaming-keyboard-17), the number of keys it can register at once.
 To test, Hold Q and W, and then see if the keyboard can type E and F when you press them.
 1. [Cabals](https://en.wikipedia.org/wiki/Cabal) are people who promote their secret ideologies ("conspiracies").